Highly inclusive funding for rural microfinance institutions in Myanmar

 Myanmar | 01/01/2016 - 31/12/2017

 The Project’s objective is to improve the performances of environmental services delivered in Myanmar cities.
-Noticing that the quality of services such as water supply, ...
+Noticing that the quality of services such as water supply, sanitation, solid waste management, etc. was often far below acceptable standards, the ...

 Diversification of Livelihood options by enhancing capacities of small producers (particularly women) and their organizations to benefit from market opportunities